molassesapp/molasses-go/README.md

 [![codecov](https://codecov.io/gh/molassesapp/molasses-go/branch/main/graph/badge.svg)](https://codecov.io/gh/molassesapp/molasses-go)
 ![Build status](https://github.com/molassesapp/molasses-go/workflows/Go/badge.svg)

 A Go SDK for Molasses.
-It allows you to evaluate user's status for a feature.
+It allows you to evaluate a user's status for a feature.
 It also helps simplify logging events for A/B testing.

-Molasses uses polling to check if you have updated features.
+Molasses uses Server Sent Events for instant updates to feature flags.
 Once initialized, it takes microseconds to evaluate if a user is active.
+When you update a feature flag on Molasses all of your clients are instantly updated

 ## Install